mpv-player/mpv/DOCS/man/input.rst

     Write the resume config file that the ``quit_watch_later`` command writes, but continue playback normally.

+``stop``
+    Stop playback and clear playlist.
+With default settings, this is essentially like ``quit``.
+Useful for the client API: playback can be stopped without terminating the player.

 Input Commands that are Possibly Subject to Change
 --------------------------------------------------